 In March 2015, I got hit with the "flu".
 I missed 10 days of work; that was a big deal for me.
 Until then, I did what I could to hide my symptoms from my colleagues.
 I worked remotely if I was having one of those days.
 I could get away with doing the bed-to-bathroom shuffle from home, in the office, not so much.
 This time was different, though, I had no choice but to unplug and let my body rest.

-Sitting on the bathroom floor in tears, I called London at work and told him he needed to get home; I was violently ill and could barely see straight.
+Sitting on the bathroom floor in tears, I called London at work and told him he needed to get home.
+I was violently ill and could barely see straight.
 We rushed to Emergency and I spent the day hooked up to an IV because I was so severely dehydrated.
-More tests/procedures and several doctor visits later, and I finally received my diagnosis...celiac disease.
+More tests and several doctor visits later, and I finally received my diagnosis...celiac disease.
 Did I mention that I thought it was celiac all along?
-Four out of five of my dad's siblings have it.
-I had been tested before and my blood tests came back negative.
+Four (out of five) of my dad's siblings have it.
+I was tested a few years prior and my blood tests came back negative.
 I was told I had IBS.

 Flooded with emotions – relief, sadness, happiness, anger – I was ready to get to work repairing the damage this disease had caused.

-I tried everything to heal my gut.
+I tried everything under the sun.
 Here's what actually made a difference:

 Eliminating grains, dairy, corn, sugar, legumes, eggs, canola, coffee, alcohol

 Daily supplements (B, D, iron, calcium, fish oil)

 Daily green juice or smoothie